MohamedKaid/CardGussingGame/README.md

 # CardGussingGame
-It a seres of mini card games with a point system
+It a series of mini card games with a point system